marcass/furnace_control/README.md

   * this (when closed circuit) supplies 240N to pins 1, 2 and 3 (pump, auger and element)
 * 1-wire relay (hobby boards 8 channel) connects at pins 7 and 8 of P1 (low voltage input connector).
 When it is closed by control software the DZ_pin is pulled to ground
 * 15k Ohm resistors need to be rated for 5w on 240VAC side (consumes 3.8W of power)
-* 1.5k Resistor needs to be 50W on 240VAC side (consumes 38W of power)
+* 1.5k Resistor needs to be 50W on 240VAC side (consumes 38W of power) if constant power, but as MOC305 datasheet states:

+"The power dissapation of this current limiting resistor and the triac driver is very small because the power triac carris the load current as soon as the current through the driver and current limiting resistor reaches the trigger current of teh power triac"

+Switching times for the driver are 1 micro second and 4 micro seconds for the power triac